Word Meanings - STERHYDRAULIC - Book Publishers vocabulary database

 That branch of science, or of engineering, which treats of fluids in motion, especially of water, its action in rivers and canals, the works and machinery for conducting or raising it, its use as a prime mover, and the like.
 Note: As a science, - FILLIBEG

 A kilt.
-See Filibeg. - STERHYDRAULIC
+See Filibeg. - SOLIDUNGULA

 Pertaining to, or designating, a kind of hydraulic press; resembling such a press in action or principle.
-Sterhydraulic press, an hydraulic press producing pressure or motion by the introduction of a solid substance into a cylinder previously filled - SOLIDUNGULA
+Sterhydraulic press, an hydraulic press producing pressure or motion by the introduction of a solid substance into a cylinder previously filled - ACTION

 Effective motion; also, mechanism; as, the breech action of a gun. (more info) 1.
 A process or condition of acting or moving, as opposed to rest; the doing of something; exertion of power or force, as when one body acts on another; the effect of - FILLETING